ClainChen/IT-Project/README.md

 6. When the mouse button is raised, the line disappears

 The related functions of touch screen have not been implemented, and the plan is to implement and complete the test within a week.

+### 3/8/2023

+The following functions are implemented:

+1. Duplicate a new dot matrix
+2. The old matrix will be initialize with occurred lines
+3. Get the user input and show them in screen
+4. Improve some old programs